stingus/crawler/README.md

 You just need to create the database, the tables are automatically maintained by the application (see Migrations below).

 ### Exchange section
-Data sources are configured through this section:
+Data sources for exchange rates are configured through this section:
 ```yaml
 exchange:
   sources: